 14/04/2022

 According to WebMD, researchers estimate that only 1 in 5 people throughout the world that develop Coeliac Disease ever find that they have it.
-It’s not known why people develop this disease or why the symptoms that people experience differ from mild to severe.
+It’s not known why people develop this disease or why Coeliac Disease symptoms differ from mild to severe.

 What is Coeliac Disease?

-As described by the NHS, it is an autoimmune condition where your immune system mistakes one of the substances making up gluten, known as gliadin, as a threat to the body.
-This causes damage & inflammation to your intestine which flattens the growths called Villi causing these associated symptoms.
+As described by the NHS, Coeliac Disease is an autoimmune condition where your body’s immune system mistakes one of the substances making up gluten, known as gliadin, as a threat to the body.
+This causes damage & inflammation to your intestine which flattens the growths called Villi causing symptoms.

 Coeliac Disease Symptoms

 Coeliac Disease doesn’t have a definite cause, but it is known to be genetically passed down through families and linked to certain genes.
 Coeliac UK claim that if you have a family history of the disease, you have a 10% chance of contracting the disease or if you have an identical twin with it, a 75% chance.
-The disease is also most common among Caucasians as well as those with conditions such as:
+Coeliac Disease is most common among Caucasians as well as those with conditions such as:

 Type 1 Diabetes